James4Ever0/notes/disco diffusion and ai art.md

 ----

-now you can use [controlnet](https://github.com/Mikubill/sd-webui-controlnet) to enhance the generation, give the figure skeleton
+now you can use [controlnet](https://github.com/Mikubill/sd-webui-controlnet) to enhance the generation, give the figure skeleton. [huggingface introduction](https://huggingface.co/blog/controlnet)

 [karlo](https://github.com/kakaobrain/karlo): dalle2 replicate, [karlo huggingface space](https://huggingface.co/spaces/kakaobrain/karlo), text to image (can be used for semantic search)